 Web data extraction is in a grey area when it comes to legality.
 Big sites like Linkedin and Facebook state clearly in their Terms of Service that any automated extraction of data is disallowed.
 There have been many lawsuits between companies over scraping bot activities.

-- Data mining is also named knowledge discovery in databases, knowledge extraction, data/pattern analysis, information harvesting.
+1. Data mining is also named knowledge discovery in databases, knowledge extraction, data/pattern analysis, and information harvesting.
 Data extraction is used interchangeably with web data extraction, web scraping, web crawling, data retrieval, data harvesting, etc.

 These terms have been around for about two decades.
-Data extraction can be part of data mining where the aim is collecting and integrating data from different sources.
+Data extraction can be part of data mining where the aim is to collect and integrate data from different sources.
 Data mining, as a relatively complex process, comes as discovering patterns for making sense of data and predicting the future.
 Both require different skill sets and expertise, yet the increasing popularity of non-coding data extraction tools and data mining tools greatly enhances productivity and makes people’s lives much easier.